netomantonio/matrix-protocol/MAL_MATRIX_ARBITER_LAYER.md

 - **policy_ref**: Optional reference to specific MOC arbitration policy

 ### Precedence Policy Hierarchy

-MAL MUST apply precedence rules in the following default order (MOC may override):
+MAL MUST apply precedence rules as configured in the MOC.

+If policy_ref is provided in the Arbitration Event, MAL MUST resolve using the referenced policy from the MOC.

+If absent, MAL MAY fallback to its canonical default precedence (P1–P6).

+Organizations SHOULD always configure arbitration policies in the MOC to override defaults.

+Canonical default precedence order:
 1. **P1 Authority Weight**: Higher authority node in MOC hierarchy wins
 2. **P2 Scope Specificity**: More specific scope wins for local instructions; broader scope wins for mandatory global rules
 3. **P3 Maturity Level**: validated > endorsed > draft/experimental